At Drake, learning is active and interactive—something you do, not something that happens to you.

 This is a powerful way to learn—pragmatic and goal-oriented.
 And it yields impressive results: Your Drake education will help you build the knowledge and skills to prepare for the path ahead, whatever future you choose.

 As a student at Drake, you will find a world of opportunities to explore, and because we are a midsized university—with about 5,000 students, not 50,000—these opportunities will be well within your reach.

 Team up with a professor on a research project.
 Meet with a visiting ambassador or author.
 Pick the brain of a corporate leader through our Executive in Residence program.
 Make a difference in the community and the world through one of our many service-learning initiatives.

-You will find an equally broad range of choices when it comes to academic offerings: more than 70 majors, minors and concentrations for undergraduates, more than 20 graduate degrees and a variety of career-focused continuing education programs.
+You will find an equally broad range of choices when it comes to academic offerings: more than 100 majors, minors and concentrations for undergraduates, new 100% online Journalism undergraduate program, more than 35 graduate degrees, online graduate programs to fit the needs of busy professionals, and a variety of career-focused continuing education programs.

 National rankings recognize Drake for strengths that range from academic quality to excellent value.
 Recent rankings highlight Drake as:

 Drake has also received outstanding validation from the National Survey of Student Engagement.
 The Survey reaches out to undergraduates across the country to assess the quality of their learning experience.
 The most recent survey shows that Drake scores extremely high on several critical measures compared to other master’s universities nationwide:

 No matter what your area of study, you will find that a Drake education brings together two great strengths: the tradition of the liberal arts and sciences and a focus on professional preparation.